 Tip #1 Make a list

-Inside I will make a list of everyone I am making a stocking for this year along with a budgeted amount to help me to stay on track.
+Inside the notebook, make a list of everyone you plan to fill a stocking for along with a budgeted amount to help me to stay on track.

-When making the list, take the time to really think about the person and what they like.
-For stockings, personal is better.
-As you think of things just write them in your notebook.
+SLCG PRO TIP: When making the list, take the time to really think about the person and what they like.
+For stockings, personal is better, and funny is good too.
+As you think of things, write them in your notebook.

 Tip #2 Make a budget

-Keep a dollar amount written in your book next to the person’s name so you never go over budget.
-After your list is complete add up all the amounts so you have a total budgeted amount.
+Keep a dollar amount in your book next to the person’s name so you never go over budget.
+After your list is complete, add up all the amounts for all the people listed inside so you have a total budgeted amount.